Local sculpture parks and trails

-This article lists a few of the outdoor sculpture parks and trails that Luxembourg has to offer, but almost every town has a war memorial, often adorned by the work of a sculptor, and many towns and villages have integrated sculpture into communal spaces, such as the hens in Bertrange, or the donkeys of Diekirch.
+This article lists a few of the outdoor sculpture parks and trails that Luxembourg has to offer, but almost every town has a war memorial, often adorned by the work of a sculptor, and many municipalities have integrated sculpture into communal spaces, such as the hens in Bertrange, or the donkeys of Diekirch.

 You can also check out the Grand Duchy’s art galleries for some more places to see sculpture.

 Sculpture at Domaine Mondorf park